rabbitmq/rabbitmq-website/site/build-dotnet-client.md

 To build the .NET/C# client libraries on Windows, you will need

- * Microsoft .NET 4.6.1 or later (including .NET Core)
+ * .NET Core or Microsoft .NET 4.6.1 or later
  * Microsoft Visual Studio Community Edition 2017 or later